dataloop/dataloop-support/docs/nagios/plugin_deployment_models.md

-The default mode of operation for the agent also supports loading plugins from disk.
+The default mode of operation for the Dataloop (Outlyer) Agent also supports loading plugins from disk.
 You can still deploy your plugins using the centralised model shown above, and additionally you can also put plugins into `/opt/dataloop/plugins` (or `c:\dataloop\plugins` on windows) so that they get loaded automatically by the agent.

 ![nagios hybrid mode](../img/nagios_plugins_hybrid.png)